What Is a Guideline? Definition, Examples, and How It Differs From a Policy (2026)

 Writing Tips

-• Include examples so managers apply it consistently.
+• Include examples so managers apply it consistently across teams.
+Abstract principles without examples get interpreted differently by every reader.

 • Train managers on how to use the guideline with judgment, not just where to find it.
-Guidelines fail when they are posted and forgotten — implementation matters more than formatting.
+A guideline that is posted and forgotten will not change behavior.
+New managers should encounter guidelines during their onboarding or management training, not discover them months later in an intranet search.

 What is a guideline in HR?